SiyahKare/NovaCore/docs/FRONTEND_ECOSYSTEM.md

-# Aurora Frontend Ecosystem
+# NovaCore Frontend Ecosystem

 ## 🏗️ Architecture Overview

-Aurora Frontend Ecosystem is built as a **monorepo** with shared libraries and multiple applications:
+NovaCore Frontend Ecosystem is built as a **monorepo** with shared libraries and multiple applications:

 ```
 NovaCore/